Festival Prep

 Saturday Set Up

-• Arrival & Parking: The MNCBG has reserved a limited amount of space at three parking lots for brewers, sponsors, vendors, and volunteers.
+• Arrival & Parking: The MNCBG has reserved a limited amount of space parking lots for brewers, sponsors, vendors, and volunteers.
 These lots open at 8:30 a.m. on Saturday and will be monitored by security for check-in.

 • Walk directly to your booth to begin setting up.